GeorgWa/alphadia-validate/README.md

 4. Open the two main notebooks (cf. above) and start exploring

 ## Run in Docker
-This is a convenient solution to try this out without any modication to your system (except for Docker).
+This is a convenient solution to try this out without any modification to your system (except for Docker).
+However, it just works with a pre-downloaded pickled raw data file.

 1. Install [Docker](https://docs.docker.com/engine/install/ubuntu/).